joker1007/slides/rubykaigi2019/slides.md

 # Functor

+Functor ...
-Functor is a container having a context for specific purpose.
+- is a container having a context for specific purpose.
-Functor is a object that can be mapped by any function.
+- is a object that can be mapped by any function.

 Most popular functor in Ruby is "Array".